 Kathryn has been a long term Green Party voter, but recently decided to become an active Green Party member because she believes they are the only party taking serious steps to tackle the climate emergency.
 She would like to see a reliable and affordable public transport system that provides a real alternative to car journeys for everyone to help tackle greenhouse emissions and poor air quality.

 Lucy has been a Hampshire resident for most of her life.
 She became interested in environmental issues as a young child and followed this with a degree in marine & environmental studies.

 She has since started an upcycling business 4 years ago in order to find a moral way of living and at the same time reducing her impact on the planet.

 Lucy joined the Green Party as she finds their social policy has a more balanced approach to both people and the world we live in.

-Having a multi-cultural family and many friends with other nationalities she finds the UK’s position over BREXIT appalling.
-Remaining in Europe gives us better voice.
+Having a multi-cultural family and many friends with other nationalities she finds the UK’s position over Brexit appalling.
+Remaining in the EU gives us better voice.

-Angela has lived in Swaythling for 18 years.
+Angela has lived in Swaythling for over 20 years.
 Before retiring she worked at Southampton General Hospital as a Medical Physicist for over 30 years so is well aware of the challenges facing the NHS locally.

-She is active as a volunteer in her local community, is co-chair of Transition Southampton and also runs Southampton Repair Cafe which aims to challenge our throwaway culture.
+She is active as a volunteer in her local community and is currently co-chair of Transition Southampton, a community organisation working towards a more sustainable city through projects such as Southampton Repair Cafe.
 While she believes climate change is one of the most important issues we face, we also need to address chronic problems of traffic congestion and air pollution in the city, and the many social problems arising from poverty and social exclusion.